DINA-Web/dina-model-concepts/information_packages/collection_objects.md

 ## Which information should be accommodated in this information package?
 * collection metadata
-* object descriptions
 * management of [physical entities](component_descriptions/physical_entity.md) and [catalogued objects](component_descriptions/catalogued_object.md)
-* properties of the physical objects and collection units
+* management of properties / attributes of the physical entities and collection units
 * [determinations](component_descriptions/determinations.md) history
 * preparations and [preparation processes](component_descriptions/preparation_process.md)
 * quantity and quality